JohnathanMarkSmith/johnathanmarksmith.github.com/java-interview-questions.md

 # The Java Questions

+## What is the difference between String and String Buffer?

+1) String objects are constants and immutable whereas StringBuffer objects are not.

+2) String class supports constant strings whereas StringBuffer class supports growable and modifiable strings.

 ## What is interface and its use?

 Interface is similar to a class which may contain method’s signature only but not bodies and it is a formal set of method and constant declarations that must be defined by the class that implements it.